baibaratsky/php-webmoney/README.md

 ------------
 The library requires PHP 5.3.

-To use signing with the WM Kepper Classic keys you have to compile PHP with [GMP](http://www.php.net/manual/en/book.gmp.php) support.
+To use signing with the WM Kepper Classic keys you have to compile PHP with [BCMath](http://www.php.net/manual/en/book.bc.php) and [GMP](http://www.php.net/manual/en/book.gmp.php) support.